Cippo95/nvidia-fan-control/README.md

 There are few ways of executing these commands, some are really slow, some are really fast but custom as the binary files that I use.
 I'll explain all the stuff in detail: you have the freedom of using what you think is good enough for you.

-Caveats and work in progress:
+Caveats:
-- It works with NVIDIA's drivers, X11 and x86-64 computers;
+- This is intended to be used with NVIDIA's drivers.
-- I have just found out a Python library to use NVML, which can manage the commands needed; I'm already seeing stuff working: it is slower than using my binary files but this still could be good for Wayland users since it doesn't depend on X11.
+- The Bash script is intended for X11 users, using the binaries it is the fastest script to use;
+- The Python script is intended for all users because it doesn't depend on X11 but on a Python library;

-As an end note: this software works well enough for me, but your mileage may vary.
+As an end note: this software works well enough for me, I'm doing this as an hobby and your mileage may vary.

 ## Requirements

 ### NVIDIA's driver
 You need NVIDIA's driver (proprietary or the new open kernel modules) to use this software.

+### Requirements for the Bash script

-### Run X11 as root
+#### Run X11 as root
 > This section is adapted from [nvfancontrol](https://github.com/foucault/nvfancontrol/tree/master) guide.
 > If you use a desktop manager you may not need this, I run X from console with `startx` and I need this.